anny4608/Mathematical-Analysis-to-Data-Science_SVD_HW1/README.md

     *   The relationship between `k`, PSNR, and CR.
     *   The distribution of singular values.
     *   A comparison of the original and compressed images.

+The main script `svd_hw1.py` performs the following steps:

+1. Loads the `matrixaimg.jpg` image.
+2. Defines several functions to calculate the required metrics (MSE, PSNR, etc.).
+3. Defines a function to perform SVD and reconstruct the image for a given `k`.
+4. Loops through a range of `k` values, and for each `k`:
+    *   Reconstructs the image.
+    *   Calculates all the metrics.
+    *   Saves the reconstructed image.
+5. Generates and saves plots to visualize the results.
+6. Creates a pandas DataFrame to display the results in a table, and saves the table as an image.

 ## Output